Jan Showers

-Jan Showers, is an American interior designer.
+Jan Showers (born 1942) is an American interior designer.
 She is also the owner and proprietor of a showroom in the Dallas Design District where she curates and sells antiques purchased on buying trips to Paris, New York, London and Venice.
 In January 2014, Architectural Digest named Jan Showers & Associates to the AD100 list of top design & architecture firms.
 Showers operates the Jan Showers Collection, a line of high-end luxury furnishings.
-In 2009, Abrams Books published Glamorous Rooms, a book about Showers’ perspectives and ideas about interior design.
-Glamorous Rooms is in its 8th printing.
-In October 2013, Jan's second book, "Glamorous Retreats" showcases the designer's most luxurious interiors Veranda magazine has called Showers’ style “glamour without pretense.”
+In 2009, Abrams Books published Glamorous Rooms, a book about Showers' perspectives and ideas about interior design.
+Glamorous Rooms is in its eighth printing.
+In October 2013, Showers's second book, Glamorous Retreats showcases the designer's most luxurious interiors.
+Veranda magazine has called Showers' style "glamour without pretense".

 Personal life

 Jan Showers was born in Hillsboro, TX.
 In interviews she has discussed the influence of both her mother and her grandmother in the early development of her style and taste.
 In an interview with Southern Accents she said, “My mother was a huge influence on my career―she had a good eye and good taste.
 She constantly told me, ‘Strive for perfection.
 Details matter.’’

 She received a Bachelor of Science in Business from Texas Christian University in 1963.
 Showers married James Andrew Showers, an attorney, in 1961 with whom she has two daughters, Susanna Showers Moldawer and Elizabeth Tolbert Showers.
 Elizabeth is a Dallas-based jewelry designer and Susanna a writer, stylist and mother of three.
 Showers and her husband divide their time between a country house and Dallas, TX.